abpframework/abp/docs/en/Community-Articles/2022-18-11-whats-new-with-net7/POST.md

 > If you are considering using ABP 7.0, you should update your projects to .NET 7.
 There is a good community article you might want to check out 👉 "[Upgrade Your Existing Projects to .NET7](https://community.abp.io/posts/upgrade-your-existing-projects-to-.net7-nmx6vm9m)".

 There are many new features coming with this release.
-We are going to examine new features within 4 sub-section: ASP.NET Core, C#11, EF 7 and MAUI.
+We are going to examine new features within 4 sub-sections: ASP.NET Core, C#11, EF 7 and MAUI.
 Let's start with ASP.NET Core.

 ## ASP.NET Core